spatie/laravel-enum/README.md

 php artisan make:enum StatusEnum
 ```

-You can use `--method` or `--value` options to predefine some enum names or values - you can use them several times.
+You can use `--method` option to predefine some enum values - you can use them several times.
-The `--formatter` option is used to let you define the used conversion from value to method.

 ## Testing